-Prior to Vancouver, all of my film got developed at one of the seven labs in Chiang Mai.
+Prior to my recent move to Vancouver, all of my film got developed at one of the seven labs in Chiang Mai.
 I’ve also had the pleasure of getting scans from Bangkok, Taipei, and Toronto labs, but Vancouver makes for the most recent year-long experience.

 Compared to northern Thailand, my new city makes purchasing film, cameras, and services a lot more convenient.
 Amazon, eBay, B&H, Henry’s and many local photography stores are shipping cheaply or available for walk-ins.
 Thrift stores in the right places are usually more fruitful than Thai markets.
 Higher average income makes for purchasing film cameras, chemistry, and accessories a lot more accessible.

 This guide will focus on four labs that I have had the pleasure of working with since 2018 and a fifth new one I’ve recently discovered.
 Each comes with its own set of advantages and shortcomings which I’ll outline and supplement with personal suggestions.

 Rocket Repro — the fastest service for C-41 & monochrome.

-Rocket Reprographics is located at 403 West Cordova Street, which is about a minute’s walk from Waterfront skytrain station.
-Repro’s space is a telephone booth-sized room, plastered with headshots of A-list actors, dogs, children, and random people.
+Rocket Reprographics is located at 403 West Cordova Street, which is about a minute’s walk from Waterfront SkyTrain station.
+Repro’s space is a telephone booth-sized room, plastered with portraits of A-list actors, dogs, and children.

-The lab has the fastest turnaround time in town.
+The lab has one of the fastest turnaround times in town.
 I was able to receive my 35mm film and scans by 4:30 PM, provided that I left the rolls during the weekday opening time, 9 AM.
 This is for both monochrome and C-41.

 RR does not process slide film.
-However, 35mm, 120, and 110 formats are all done at $7 per roll.
+However, 35mm, 120, and 110 formats are all done at $8 per roll.
 C-41 or monochrome.
 Their full price list, including various scanning options are available on their website.
-I used to pay $35 for 3000x4500 scans until I got my own scanner, which reduced the costs 4x.
+I used to pay $35 for 3000x4500 scans until I got my own scanner, which reduced those costs.

 You have the option to have your negatives cut and sleeved.
 The sleeves aren’t the best quality IMO, though I still ask since I value my time and don’t mind a slightly floppy plastic protecting my images.

 The lab’s scanning quality is perfectly fine for sharing images online.
-They even give an option of preserving the unexposed border around images — something that’s difficult or impossible to achieve with most scanners.
-However, if you are to zoom-in 100%, some images may lack sharpness.
-My guess is that because of the high volume of customers they aren’t able to calibrate their scanner’s focus distance for each roll.
-The softness isn’t consistent, since film varies in thickness from type to type, which is why some scanners require calibration.
+They even give an option of preserving the unexposed border around photographs — something that’s difficult or, even, impossible to achieve with most scanners.
+However, if you are to zoom-in 100%, some scans may lack sharpness.
+My guess is that because of the high volume of customers they aren’t able to calibrate their scanner’s focus for each roll.
 Most colour rolls I’ve done with RR turned out fantastic, though my Fuji Acros film ended up blurrier than I would’ve liked.

 Having been a long-time customer, I would definitely recommend their services.
-I’ve never had any issues, other than the occasional soft focus described above.
-The staff is super friendly; the store is a pleasure to visit.
+I’ve never had any issues, other than the occasional soft focus on the scans.
+The staff is very friendly; the store is a pleasure to visit.